 However, before we get into the weeds, it’s worth pointing out that MLM has a lot of alternative names.

-You might see it referred to as “network marketing”, while the term “pyramid schemes” is also sometimes used to describe MLM programs (although that’s not entirely accurate or fair).
+You might see MLM referred to as “network marketing”, while the term “pyramid schemes” is also sometimes used to describe MLM programs (although that’s not entirely accurate or fair).

 What is Multi Level Marketing?